Key takeaways

 |---|---|---|

-| Initial photo set | Establishes pre-work condition and affected scope | Room-by-room photos before demolition |
+| Initial photo set | Establishes pre-work condition and affected scope | Room-by-room photos before any demolition begins |

-| Moisture map | Proves hidden moisture and treatment boundaries | Readings by room, material, and date |
+| Moisture map | Proves hidden moisture locations and treatment boundaries | Readings by room, material type, and date, with clear notation |

-| Daily drying logs | Shows consistent mitigation effort | Equipment list, readings, and progress notes |
+| Daily drying logs | Shows consistent, measurable mitigation effort | Equipment list, readings, ambient conditions, and progress notes |

-| Line-item estimate | Helps compare scope fairly across bidders | Detailed labor, materials, and quantities |
+| Line-item estimate | Allows fair scope comparison across bidders and supports claim review | Detailed labor, materials, quantities, and unit pricing |

-| Change/supplement records | Prevents surprise billing later | Written approvals for additional scope |
+| Change/supplement records | Prevents surprise billing and documents evolving scope | Written approvals signed by you before additional work is authorized |

 If you need a deeper walkthrough for claim timelines and evidence, read how to file a water damage insurance claim.
 If your top concern is budget control, compare scope against our water damage restoration cost guide and mold remediation cost guide.
+For a detailed look at contamination severity, our guide to water damage categories and classes breaks down the classification system that drives scope and pricing decisions.

 Contract Red Flags That Should Make You Pause